Q: What can I expect of the school academically?

 These efforts should begin before admission.
-The school desires families who understand and embrace the mission of the school.
-To that end, we help families learn about the Montessori approach by providing information and opportunities for parent education as part of the admission process, so that families can make an informed decision in choosing to enroll their children.
+The school desires families who understand and embrace the mission of the school: respecting children and their natural joy of discovery.
+To that end, we help families learn about the Montessori approach by providing information and opportunities for parent engagement as part of the admission process, so that families can make an informed decision in choosing to enroll their children.
 We continue to provide more opportunities throughout a family’s years at the school.
-Once children are enrolled, the school expects families to attend regularly scheduled parent/teacher conferences and parent education events, to observe at least once/year in your child’s classroom, and to familiarize themselves with the philosophy, policies, and procedures contained in the Family Handbook and other school publications.
+Once children are enrolled, the school expects families to attend regularly scheduled parent/teacher conferences and Parent Information & Engagement (PIE) events, to observe at least once/year in your child’s classroom, and to familiarize themselves with the philosophy, policies, and procedures contained in the Community Handbook and other school publications.

 Children thrive when home and school work in harmony, with both environments sharing the same educational values and expectations.

 Q: What contribution can I make to create a positive school community?